desihub/qlf/README.md

 $ sudo yum install postgresql94-server

-python-pip requires epel to work:
+We also need python-pip, which requires epel repository to be able to install:

 $ sudo yum install epel-release